erjand/technical-interviews/StudyNotes/README.md

 ## Data Structures

-> "If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
+> "Data dominates.
+If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to progamming." -Rob Pike, [5 Rules of Programming](http://users.ece.utexas.edu/~adnan/pike.html)

 ### Section Goals